By Kevin Hymel

 Fortunately, Winters was also able to gather a few more volunteers from other 506th units who had been misdropped during the chaotic aerial assault; Privates John Hall of Alpha Company, Gerald Lorraine, and Virgil “Red” Kimberling of Headquarters Company agreed to join the attack.
 Then Private Walter Hicks from Fox Company showed up and offered to help.
 “Hicks,” Winters said, “see if anyone else from F Company wants to go along.”
 Hicks brought back Sergeant Julius “Rusty” Houck.
 Winters now had 17 men, including himself.

 Winters had one wild card in his group.
 Bill Guarnere had learned before the jump that his brother had been killed in Italy.
 He was not only angry and wanting to kill every German, but he did not trust Winters.
 “I respected Winters as an officer,” Guarnere later wrote, “but no one proved themselves in combat yet.”
-Earlier that morning, when the men had encountered a horse-drawn supply train, Guarnere had let loose, slaughtering men and animals with his rifle.
+Earlier that morning, when the men had encountered a horse-drawn supply train, Guarnere had let loose, slaughtering men and animals.
 “I had so much anger I might have turned around and shot him [Winters] if he had tried to stop me.”

 Winters gathered his team along a road just outside the village of Le Grand Chemin, about five miles inland.
 “Just weapons and ammo,” Winters told the men.
 “Leave everything else here.”
 Sergeant Lipton instinctively dropped his musette bag, which held some blocks of TNT and percussion caps.
 He would later regret it.